ErpNetDocs/tech/modules/logistics/inventory/inventory-control/index.md

 Inventory Control is a mobile inventory management application designed to speed up and simplify basic operations with store orders.
 It's perfectly suitable for shops and smaller stores.

-It follows a similar logic to the **BarCodeCommand** panel from within the **Desktop Client** and allows workers to complete their daily tasks quickly, without going through the more complex procedures of the **[WMS module](/modules/logistics/wms/wms-worker/index.md)**.
+It follows a similar logic to the **BarCodeCommand** panel from within the **desktop client** and allows workers to complete their daily tasks quickly, without going through the more complex procedures of the **[WMS module](/modules/logistics/wms/wms-worker/index.md)**.

 You can **receive**, **issue**, **reconcile**, **transfer** and **scrap** orders in just a few steps.
 These actions are **not** synchronized in real-time with the ERP.net system - you need to create the respective receipt transaction, issue transaction, transfer order, and reconciliation documents in order to reflect them.